 - Healthcare and financial services are the most attacked industries

 - Losses for business averaged $2,500 per incident, and ransom demands average $13,000 (Comparitech)

 - The FBI estimates ransom payments per year exceed $1 billion (Datto)

 - Others go further in estimating ransomware will cost as much as $6 trillion per year starting in 2021 (Cybersecurity Ventures)

-Through the years, we’ve seen several strains of ransomware make headlines: CryptoLocker in 2013, Locky in 2016, WannaCry and Hermes in 2017, GandCrab in 2018, and now, Ryuk joins the pack of notable names in criminal malware.
-In this new decade, the Ryuk ransomware remains the most dangerous strain.
+Through the years, we’ve seen several strains of ransomware make headlines: CryptoLocker in 2013, Locky in 2016, WannaCry and Hermes in 2017, GandCrab and Ryuk in 2018, and now REvil, Maze, and others join the malicious gang of strains in 2021.

 Today, anti-ransomware tools play a vital role in any network.
 These solutions include next-generation firewalls (NGFWs), email gateway security software, data loss prevention (DLP), and endpoint security and antivirus software.
 When considering vendors, here are some critical capabilities and features that your anti-ransomware software should provide:

 |Block malicious web pages||Before users visit websites, your software needs to be able to unmask URLs and note risk/reputation ratings and preview the target page.
 Known malicious sites can then be blocked.|